 It rarely snows in Paris, but that doesn't mean it's not cold.
 It can be quite gray, sometimes wet, and very chilly this time of year.
-You will definitely want a very warm coat.
+You'll want a proper winter coat.

-I brought my heaviest, warmest winter coat and was very glad I had it.
+I brought my heaviest, warmest winter coat and was very glad I did.
 We spent a lot of time outside walking from place to place, wandering the Paris Christmas markets, etc.

-Because I dressed with all the above, I was perfectly comfortable wandering around all day.
+Because I packed all the above, I was perfectly comfortable wandering around all day.
 If I hadn't, the trip probably would have been miserable.

-Now, if you run on the warmer side, I'm sure you would be fine in a hip-length down/down alternative.
+If you run on the warmer side, you'll probably be fine in a hip-length down/down alternative.

-As for under your coat, I stick to jeans (often black ones) paired with a sweater.
-If we stop at the hotel before dinner and I want to bump it up a bit, I'd go with a long sweater dress (below knees) paired with tights.
+As for under your coat, I stick to jeans (often black) with a sweater.
+If I want to bump it up a bit for dinner or a performance, I'll wear a long sweater dress (below knees) paired with thick, wool tights.